sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Create an error.
 Use it if you catch a thrown error, want to continue with something else, but still report the error.

 ### Meta data
 Add meta data to your script.
-The extra data will be visibile in the HTML result page.
+The extra data will be visible in the HTML result page.

 Setting meta data like this: